 Kerrygold is cut into blocks a bit differently, but it’s essentially two American sticks to a package.

-Even in a market full of butter, and premium butter, this one is so good that it gets my Choicestuff™ 5-Diamond award, hands-down.
+Even in a market full of butter, and premium butter, this one is so good that it gets my Choicestuff™ 4-Diamond award, thanks to competition from domestic producers like Vitality Farms, keep them honest.
+Still one of the top dogs on the hill, but now, with a touch more competition.
 Find out where it’s being sold at a market near you by clicking on the link.